 2) Surround them with family.
 This idea came from my niece and it is truly amazingly brilliant!
 She created cutouts of a person and printed off a dozen or so of them, wrote a family member's name on each one and then customized each one to look like that individual family member.
 Whether it was glasses, curly hair, beards, skirts , etc. she tried to include something special that represented each person.
 She then taped them up on the wall, having them holding hands together.
 When the doctors and nurses came in to do the “Scale of 1 to 10 how are you feeling” for the umpteenth time that day they would look up and see Steve surrounded by his family.
 They would all be taken aback and say “Oh wow!
 What is all this?” and my husband got to say “That's my family and they love me”.

-3) Wrap them up in a “Healing Thoughts” Blankie by BlankieGram.com.
-I feel a little awkward in suggesting this next one because a friend and I own the company that sells and also donates a blankie for each one we sell to charity for healing and comfort.
+"3) Wrap them up in a “Healing Thoughts” Blankie by BlankieGram.com.
+I feel a little awkward in suggesting this next one because a friend and I own the company that sells and also provides free blankies to those facing life’s challenges through our Giving Back Matters program.
 However, I am very proud of our company and its mission - PLUS, this was Steve's favorite.
 When a nurse/specialist/doctor would come in and see Steve wrapped up in his blankies they would comment “Oh, my gosh, where did you get this?
 This is amazing!
 I've never seen one in my 10, 20, 30 years of practicing.
 This is awesome!
 What a wonderful thing you have wrapped around you”.
 This gives the patient a moment of respite to share who they got it from and what it means to them and it lightens up the mood even just for a moment.
-I can't tell you how important that is – for everyone!
+I can't tell you how important that is – for everyone!"

 4) Opening mail.
 I never realized how important it could be to receive cards or, maybe even more importantly, just kind notes.
 Steve loved opening mail!
 He never seemed to care much about it at home, but he sure did when he was ill.
 Ask friends and family to write cheerful, uplifting notes (as many as possible) and mail them to you so you can share some each day.
 You can also use social media to reach out to your community to ask for mail.
 Not only did my Facebook Community keep me from feeling isolated for all those months, they responded ten-fold to my request for mail.
 If you are not connected through on-line social media, reach out to whatever organization you belong to, your church, your family and friends.
 Be sure to include the mailing address and ask for light, positive uplifting notes.